 We use a variety of carefully selected raw materials to ensure optimal performance and comfort in our apparel:

 LONG STAPLE (LS) fibers, such as tanguis and upland cotton.
-EXTRA-LONG STAPLE [ELS]), fibers, such as pima cotton.

 100% COTTON heather in long staple cotton (LS) and extra long staple cotton (ELS).
-USE OF COTTON organic, regenerative (ROC) and recycled cotton.
+EXTRA-LONG STAPLE